 Handling a federal drug case requires different strategies and skills than when defending clients in state court cases.

-Attorney Reish has experience handling federal drug cases in the Middle District of Pennsylvania for over a decade.
+Attorney Reish is experienced at handling federal drug cases in the Middle District of Pennsylvania, and has done so for over a decade.
 He has represented individuals charged with growing operations, conspiracies, RICO matters, traffic stops, and international drug trafficking organizations.
 From the start of a case, he can:

 -Communicate with the Government, if you receive a target letter.

 As the case progresses, Attorney Reish will keep you informed and can answer questions that you and your family may have.
 He is familiar with the pace of federal cases and the procedures used by the Government.
 He can provide estimated costs for representation in federal matters after a consultation.
 Over the years he has handled drug investigations brought by various federal agencies, including: the Bureau of Alcohol Tobacco and Firearms (ATF); Drug Enforcement Administration (DEA); and Federal Bureau of Investigation (FBI).

 He has handled federal cases on behalf of alleged members and leaders of RICO conspiracies, a foreign national alleged to be a member of an international drug trafficking organization, numerous individuals alleged to have been co-conspirators in drug distribution schemes, business owners alleged to have engaged in financial crimes involving the transfer of money overseas, business owners alleged to have committed tax crimes, real estate agents accused of financial crimes, other lawyers, and individuals alleged to have violated federal firearms laws.